cferdinandi/adventure/content/adventures/escape-from-atlantis.md

 - {{<monster-custom name="Atlantean King" damage="D6WR" hp="8" dr="34" drd20="10" abilities="Good persuasion and deceit.">}}
 - {{<monster-custom name="Crab Guards" damage="2D6" hp="12" dr="5" drd20="15" abilities="Pinching Grasp: 3D6 damage.
 Resistant: Bludgeoning, Slashing.
 Vulnerable: Fire, Lightning.">}}
 - {{<monster-custom name="Crab King (Imposter)" damage="2D6WR" hp="10" dr="4" drd20="13" abilities="Shapeshifting.
 Resistant: Bludgeoning, Slashing.
 Vulnerable: Fire, Lightning.">}}

-## Events

-- The King of Atlantis greets the adventurers, thanks them for coming ("It's been a *long* time since we've encountered people from the outside"), and invites them to stay for a feast in their honor that evening.
-He tells them to explore the city and spend the night.
-- One of the smaller domes holds the entrance to the Mines of Atlantis, cut into the ocean floor below.
-The adventurers learn that rare element, Atlantium, is mined there.
-It powers the great technological achievements and advances of the city, and exists nowhere else in the world.
-The mine is in full swing, and one of the miners tells you they’ve been working overtime and pulling out more Altantium than ever before.
-- In another small dome (either farming or science), you learn that less and less Atlantium is being shipped up, and as a result crop product/scientific experiments have slowed in the last few months.
-This is putting pressure on everyone, as they’re not generating enough food/medicine/etc.
-- The King’s guard approaches, tells the adventures that they’re not allowed to be here.
-They’re arrested and thrown in a prison located in an abandoned section of the mines.
-- Once the Adventurer's escape, they walk by another cell that contains none other than the King of Atlantis himself.
-The adventurers learn that the "King" they met is a shape-shifting wizard from another realm who imprisoned the real King and took his place.
-He’s stealing Atlantium and shipping it off to where he’s from so that his people can also benefit.
-In doing so, he’s crippling the city of Atlantis.
-- The crab guards and fake king attack or attempt a hostile takeover of the city.
-The adventurer's must decide whose side they're on in this fight, and help accordingly.